 We found one in Ouarzazate for 2.50!
 And a bottle of wine for under $15…it’s like a treasure hunt in the smaller towns to find alcohol for a reasonable price.
 It’s also totally fine NOT to drink.
 But after nearly three months without alcohol, we felt we deserved some when we actually found it.

 …up to Toubkal or just around the valleys if you’re not that extreme/don’t have enough time.
 This may be the closest you will get to snow depending what time of year you come.
 Here’s a guide to a day in Imlil.

 …if you dare.

 40. Or Any of the Tizi’s

 …for that matter!
-Some of the mountains roads in Morocco are certainly intimating but they are also super gorgeous and kinda fun too.
+Some of the mountain roads in Morocco are certainly intimidating but they are also super gorgeous and kinda fun too.

 41. Try Exploring the Agadir Souk

 …for trinkets and good deals.
 It’s less intense than the Jemaa el-Fna in Marrakesh and you may even find some better deals here.

 42. Always Take Advantage of the Rooftop Terraces